-Ethical principles integrating Cupping Therapy - Virtual course
+Ethical principles integrating Cupping Therapy - Virtual/Interactive

 Ethical principles discussed when integrating Cupping therapies into bodywork practices - 4 CE’s